 Hello, my dear colleagues!
 I was honored to be able to present ELTA at the TESOL conference in Greece this year.
 The conference was amazing, but that is a story for another post.
-In this post, I will reflect on my workshop on using drama with young learners to enhance literacy and build confidence.
+In this post, I will reflect on my workshop on using drama and various activities with young learners to enhance literacy and build confidence.

 My conference presentation was created in Genial.ly.
 Take a look at the full presentation below.